jkielman/sr_theme/README.md

 # sr_theme

-Wordpress theme that I am building for a whloesale clothing agency.
+Wordpress theme that I am building for a wholesale clothing agency.